About this funding

-Once you have met with Council officers, you will need to provide a detailed proposal by the closing date of 15 February 2018.
+Once you have met with Council officers, you will need to provide a detailed proposal by 1 May 2019.
 Officers will then assess the proposal and make a recommendation to the Grants SubCommittee.

 Projects will need to demonstrate that they make a positive contribution to achieving the Council's strategic outcomes.